wiragotama/ICNALE-AS2R/readme.md

 - Shinichiro Ishikawa.
 2013.
 [The ICNALE and Sophisticated Contrastive Interlanguage Analysis of Asian Learners of English](http://www.lib.kobe-u.ac.jp/infolib/meta_pub/G0000003kernel_81006678).
 In Learner Corpus Studies in Asia and the World, vol 1, pp. 91–118.
 - Shinichiro Ishikawa.
 2018.
 [The ICNALE Edited Essays: A Dataset for Analysis of L2 English Learner Essays Based on A New Integrative Viewpoint](http://jaecs.com/jnl/ECS25/ECS25_117-130.pdf).
 In English Corpus Linguistics, vol 25, pp. 1–14.
 - Jan Wira Gotama Putra, Simone Teufel, Takenobu Tokunaga.
 2021.
 [Annotating Argumentative Structure in English-as-foreign-language Learner Essays](https://www.doi.org/10.1017/S1351324921000218).
 In Natural Language Engineering, pp. 1-27.
+DOI 10.1017/S1351324921000218.

 If you use the "ICNALE-AS2R" corpus, also cite the following paper on top of those three above.

 - Jan Wira Gotama Putra, Simone Teufel, Takenobu Tokunaga.
 2021.
 [Parsing Argumentative Structure in English-as-foreign-language Essays](https://www.aclweb.org/anthology/2021.bea-1.10/).
-In Proceedings of the Sixteenth Workshop on Innovative Use of NLP for Building Educational Applications, Association for Computational Linguistics, pp. 97-109, April 2021.
+In Proceedings of the Sixteenth Workshop on Innovative Use of NLP for Building Educational Applications, Association for Computational Linguistics, pp. 97-109.

 ## Corpus Distribution
 The corpus is distributed through Gengo-Shigen-Kyokai ("Language Resources Association" in Japan).
 Please visit [https://www.gsk.or.jp/en/catalog/gsk2021-a](https://www.gsk.or.jp/en/catalog/gsk2021-a).